Integer Holdings Corporation A - GuruFocus.com

-The Convertible Notes will be senior unsecured obligations of the Company, and will accrue interest payable semi-annually in arrears.
+The Convertible Notes will be senior unsecured obligations of the Company, and will accrue interest at a rate of 2.125% per annum, payable semi-annually in arrears on February 15 and August 15 of each year, beginning on August 15, 2023.
 The Convertible Notes will mature on February 15, 2028, unless earlier repurchased, redeemed or converted.
 Prior to November 15, 2027, the Convertible Notes will be convertible only upon satisfaction of certain conditions and during certain periods, and thereafter, the Convertible Notes will be convertible at any time until the close of business on the second scheduled trading day immediately preceding the maturity date.
 The Convertible Notes will be convertible, on the terms set forth in the indenture, into cash up to the aggregate principal amount of the Convertible Notes to be converted and cash, shares of the Company’s common stock or a combination of cash and shares of the Company’s common stock, at the Company’s election, in respect of the remainder, if any, of the Company’s conversion obligation in excess of the aggregate principal amount of the Convertible Notes being converted.
+The conversion rate will initially be 11.4681 shares of common stock per $1,000 principal amount of Convertible Notes (equivalent to an initial conversion price of approximately $87.20 per share of Common Stock).
+The initial conversion price of the Convertible Notes represents a premium of approximately 32.5% to the $65.81 closing price of the Company’s common stock on January 31, 2023.
+The conversion rate will be subject to adjustment in certain circumstances.
+In addition, following certain corporate events that occur prior to the maturity date or the Company’s delivery of a notice of redemption, the Company will increase, in certain circumstances, the conversion rate for a holder who elects to convert its Convertible Notes in connection with such a corporate event or notice of redemption, as the case may be.

 The Company may not redeem the Convertible Notes prior to February 20, 2026.
 The Company may redeem for cash all or any portion of the Convertible Notes, at its option, on or after February 20, 2026, if the last reported sale price of the Company’s common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which the Company provides notice of redemption at a redemption price equal to 100% of the principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest to, but excluding, the redemption date.